-As a combat veteran, I have my eye on our mission: protecting folks from the spread of this disease and the economic fallout.
-When the unexpected hits, I’ve always found it critical to stay focused on solutions, so I want to bring you in on what we know, what we’re doing and what we need to complete the mission.
+And as a combat veteran, I have my eye on our mission: protecting folks from the continuing spread of this disease and the devastating economic fallout.
+When the unexpected hits, my service in the military taught me it’s critical to stay focused on solutions — so I want to keep you informed on what we know, what we’re doing, and what we need to complete the mission.

 What we know:

-- You can keep yourself and your community safer by washing your hands often with soap and water for at least 20 seconds, staying home as much as you can right now, and contacting your health care provider immediately if you have symptoms like fever, cough, or shortness of breath.
+- You can help protect your community by washing your hands often with soap and water for at least 20 seconds, staying home as much as possible, and contacting your health care provider immediately if you have symptoms like fever, cough, or shortness of breath.

-- The Senate has passed a relief package, an imperfect but important step to assist working people through the COVID-19 crisis.
-It includes expanded unemployment insurance, a direct cash payment to many Americans, and loans for small businesses.
+- Congress has passed several relief packages, which were imperfect but important steps to assist working people through the COVID-19 crisis.

 What we’re doing as a campaign: